AceCFox/ez-onboard-2/README.md

          *  postgresql://username:password@DBendpoint:Port/DBname
      - the final form should look like the next line if you used postgres as a username and sevenapples as a password:
           * `DATABASE_URL=postgresql://postgres:sevenpples@ez-onboard-trial-2.cluster-cdq0gf9yqizb.us-east-2.rds.amazonaws.com:5432/ez_onboard`
+4. Add email credentials to .env file
+     - Either ask Ace forthe credentials for the zef.ezonboard@gmail.com account or create a new gmail account
+     - Ensure that the gmail account is configured to [allow less secure apps](https://www.google.com/settings/security/lesssecureapps), or it will block ez onboard from connecting.
+     - If you are using two factor authentication with the account, you will need to create a specific app password, otherwise you can use the password you typically use to login to the gmail account
+     - Instead of using the entire email address as the user email,you wil just use the part prior to `@gmail.com`, eg:
+     ```
+     USER_EMAIL=zef.ezonboard
+     PASS=password
+     ```
-4. Create a new EC2 instance to house the front end of the application:
+5. Create a new EC2 instance to house the front end of the application:
      - From the AWS console, launch a new ec2 instance
      - Name this instance ez-onboard-server
      - Choose Ubuntu SSD AMI